viki085/World-Energy-Consumption/README.md

 The final excel workbook WorldEnergyData_preprocessed1 was created using the other files by using PowerQuery to perform extract & transfromation Operations.

-You can viwe the Data Visualization on Tableau Public:
+You can view the Data Visualization on Tableau Public:

 https://public.tableau.com/app/profile/vikram.karthikeyan/viz/WorldEnergyConsumption_16675757929450/Dashboard